 Each serving has 120 mg of caffeine.
 This is roughly the same in a cup of coffee and less than other energy drinks

 Is It A Preworkout Supplement?

 Some may use Spark as a pre-workout.
 Whether it helps people exercise better is open to speculation.
-On the plus side, Spark does not contain questionable ingredients found on other pre-workouts (beta alanine, etc).
+On the plus side, Spark does not contain questionable ingredients found in other pre-workouts (beta-alanine, etc).

 Does Spark Raise NAD Levels